 For example, the road safety campaign signs you may have seen on motorway maintenance sites (pictured below) are infinitely more effective than a simple "Slow Down - Work In Progress" sign.
 This is designed to influence external users (drivers) but the same technique can be applied effectively within your own workplace.

-"My daddy works here" campaign on the M60.
-Image credit.
+"Our Dad works here" campaign on the M60.

 Ethos And Attitude Builders Or Reminders

 The campaign pictured above works by reminding drivers that the people they see working on the roadside have lives and families.
 Although they disappear from the rear view mirror in a matter of seconds, it's about changing the attitude of drivers to respect the road workers as people with their own lives and interests.
 Promoting an improved attitude.